rohitsaha91csuf/ASL-convertor/README.md

 1. Install Android Studio 3.6
 2. Install Java 8

 The Project folder contains all the necessary resources.
-Unzip the project folder and load the project to the Android studio.
+Download the project and load the project to the Android studio.
 Connect an android device through USD debugging option active and run the project.